Leopard-2019/Comparing-Classifiers/README.md

 </br>
 </br>

-Since, most of the columns have values between 0 or 1, it was decided to scale the columns: "balance" as follow:
+Since, most of the columns have values between 0 or 1, it was decided to scale the columns: "balance", and 'duration' as follow:

 <p align="center">
 <img src="images/Figure17_divided_1.jpeg" width="1000px">